-Most aquatic organisms are "cold-blooded" (or ectothermic): their body temperature (and metabolic rate) varies with the environment, making them sensitive to temperature changes in the water.
+Most aquatic organisms cannot maintain a constant body temperature; their body temperature (and metabolic rate) varies with the environment, making them sensitive to temperature changes in the water.

 Some organisms can tolerate high temperatures and/or low oxygen levels better than others.